mambax7/XOOPS-LNMP-Docker-Compose/README.md

 ## how to setup xoops
 * put xoops_data and xoops_lib into this repo's ./var directory
 * put htdocs into ./var/www/html

+## how to add nginx configuration
+* please add nginx conf file into ./conf.d directory